-Low residue dog food is very similar to low fiber dog food.
+Low residue dog food is very similar to reduced fiber dog food.

-The idea is to produce a food that is so nutritionally dense that most of the ingredients get absorbed, leaving very little waste output.
+The idea is to produce a food that is so nutritionally dense (highly digestible) that most of the ingredients get absorbed, leaving very little waste output.

-Because it is incredibly nutritious, with lots of high quality proteins, it fits into the low residue category of dog foods.
+Because it is incredibly nutritious, with lots of high quality protein sources, it fits into the low residue category of dog foods.

 Some of the ingredients include: